 The music on Disappearance is both extremely minimal and infinitely complex.
 Numerous concentrated listening sessions reveal intricate details, from shuffling chairs, turning pages, to occasional delays of piano chords, distant children drowned in reverb, scratched strings, warble of old reel-to-reel and barely audible breath.
 The atmosphere is hushed, restrained and discreet, but it doesn’t drone away with basic tonalities.
 Instead, Sakamoto’s prepared piano sparsely dances over a chromatic and dissonant scale, while indistinct ambiance swirls in the background over slight scraping of pickup microphones, found objects and the sounds of the room.

 One of the most interesting pieces on the album is the last track titled “Curl To Me”.
-The 12-minute study features the voice and a heartbeat of Aoba Ichiko (青葉市子). a singer slash songwriter from Tokyo.
+The 12-minute study features the voice and a heartbeat of Aoba Ichiko (青葉市子), a singer/songwriter from Tokyo.
 The muffled heartbeat echoes in my headphones as I walk on the street, and at times I forget that it’s the music and wonder if it’s not my own pulsing in my ears.
-This final piece creates a feeling of intimacy, punctuated even further with its cozy title, leading me on with my day, loving and warm.
+This final piece creates a feeling of intimacy, punctuated even further with its cosy title, leading me on with my day, loving and warm.
 The overall result is a fascinating language of music, which can only be understood in solitude by a focused meditative mind.
 And that’s precisely how I tune in…